Semi-supervised semantic segmentation needs strong, varied perturbations: Experiments

 We follow the pre-processing and augmentation schemes of Li \etal~\cite{Li:SemiSupSkin}; all images were scaled to $248\times248$ and our augmentation scheme consists of random $224\times224$ crops, flips, rotations and uniform scaling in the range 0.9 to 1.1.

 We present our results in Table~\ref{tab:semseg:results:isic}.
-We must first note that our supervised baseline and fully supervised results are noticably worse that those of Li \etal~\cite{Li:SemiSupSkin}.
+We must first note that our supervised baseline results are noticably worse that those of Li \etal~\cite{Li:SemiSupSkin}.
 Given this limitation, we use our results to contrast the effects of the different augmentation schemes used.
-We notice here that our strongest semi-supervised result was obtained using standard data augmentation, with CutMix closely behind, followed by VAT and CutOut.
+Our strongest semi-supervised result was obtained using CutMix, followed by standard augmentation, then VAT and CutOut.
+We found CutMix to be the most reliable, as the other approaches required more hyper-parameter tuning effort to obtain positive resutlts.
+We were unable to obtain reliable performance from ICT, hence its result is worse than that of the baseline.

-We propose that the strong performance of standard augmentation -- in contrast to \Pascal{} where it makes barely any difference -- is due to the lack of variation in the dataset.
+We propose that the good performance of standard augmentation -- in contrast to \Pascal{} where it makes barely any difference -- is due to the lack of variation in the dataset.
 An augmented variant of an unsupervised sample is sufficient similar to other samples in the dataset to successfully propagate labels, in spite of the limited varation introduced by standard augmentation.